 Pass a config file to the installer.
 The config file has the following form:

 IP1=hostname_or_ip_of_management_server IP2=hostname_or_ip_of_UI_and_apigge_sso ## Management Server configuration.
 MSIP=$IP1 MGMT_PORT=8080 # Edge sys admin username and password as set when you installed Edge.
-ADMIN_EMAILfirstname.lastname@example.org APIGEE_ADMINPW=Secret123 # Set the protocol for the Edge management API.
+ADMIN_EMAILemail@example.com APIGEE_ADMINPW=Secret123 # Set the protocol for the Edge management API.
 Default is http. # Set to https if you enabled TLS on the management API.
 MS_SCHEME=http ## Postgres configuration.
 PG_HOST=$IP1 PG_PORT=5432 # Postgres username and password as set when you installed Edge.
 PG_USER=apigee PG_PWD=postgres # apigee-sso configuration.
 SSO_PROFILE="saml" # Externally accessible IP or DNS name of apigee-sso.
 SSO_PUBLIC_URL_HOSTNAME=$IP2 # Default port is 9099.
 If changing, set both properties to the same value.
 SSO_PUBLIC_URL_PORT=9099 SSO_TOMCAT_PORT=9099 # Set Tomcat TLS mode to DEFAULT to use HTTP access to apigee-sso.
 SSO_TOMCAT_PROFILE=DEFAULT SSO_PUBLIC_URL_SCHEME=http # SSO admin user name.
 The default is ssoadmin.
 SSO_ADMIN_NAME=ssoadmin # SSO admin password using uppercase, lowercase, number, and special chars.
-SSO_ADMIN_SECRET=Secret123 # Enable the ability to sign an authentication request with SAML SSO.
-SSO_SAML_SIGN_REQUEST=y # Path to signing key and secret from "Create the TLS keys and certificates" above.
-SSO_JWT_SIGNING_KEY_FILEPATH=/opt/apigee/customer/application/apigee-sso/jwt-keys/privkey.pem SSO_JWT_VERIFICATION_KEY_FILEPATH=/opt/apigee/customer/application/apigee-sso/jwt-keys/pubkey.pem # Name of SAML IDP.
+SSO_ADMIN_SECRET=Secret123 # Path to signing key and secret from "Create the TLS keys and certificates" above.
+SSO_JWT_SIGNINIG_KEY_FILEPATH=/opt/apigee/customer/application/apigee-sso/jwt-keys/privkey.pem SSO_JWT_VERIFICATION_KEY_FILEPATH=/opt/apigee/customer/application/apigee-sso/jwt-keys/pubkey.pem # Name of SAML IDP.
 For example, okta or adfs.
 SSO_SAML_IDP_NAME=okta # Text displayed to user when they attempt to access Edge UI.
 SSO_SAML_IDP_LOGIN_TEXT="Please log in to your IDP" # The metadata URL from your IDP. # If you have a metadata file, and not a URL, # see "Specifying a metadata file instead of a URL" below.
 SSO_SAML_IDP_METADATA_URL=https://dev-343434.oktapreview.com/app/exkar20cl/sso/saml/metadata # Specifies to skip TLS validation for the URL specified # by SSO_SAML_IDP_METADATA_URL.
 Necessary if URL uses a self-signed cert. # Default value is "n".
 SSO_SAML_IDPMETAURL_SKIPSSLVALIDATION=n # SAML service provider key and cert from "Create the TLS keys and certificates" above.
-SSO_SAML_SERVICE_PROVIDER_KEY=/opt/apigee/customer/application/apigee-sso/saml/server.key SSO_SAML_SERVICE_PROVIDER_CERTIFICATE=/opt/apigee/customer/application/apigee-sso/saml/selfsigned.crt # The passphrase used when you created the SAML cert and key. # The section "Create the TLS keys and certificates" above removes the passphrase, # but this property is available if you require a passphrase. # SSO_SAML_SERVICE_PROVIDER_PASSWORD=samlSP123 # Requires that SAML responses be signed by your IDP.
-SSO_SAML_SIGNED_ASSERTIONS=y # Must configure an SMTP server so Edge SSO can send emails to users.
-SKIP_SMTP=n SMTPHOST=smtp.example.com SMTPUSERemail@example.com # omit for no username SMTPPASSWORD=smtppwd # omit for no password SMTPSSL=n SMTPPORT=25 SMTPMAILFROM="My Company <firstname.lastname@example.org>"
+SSO_SAML_SERVICE_PROVIDER_KEY=/opt/apigee/customer/application/apigee-sso/saml/server.key SSO_SAML_SERVICE_PROVIDER_CERTIFICATE=/opt/apigee/customer/application/apigee-sso/saml/selfsigned.crt # The passphrase used when you created the SAML cert and key. # The section "Create the TLS keys and certificates" above removes the passphrase, # but this property is available if you require a passphrase. # SSO_SAML_SERVICE_PROVIDER_PASSWORD=samlSP123 # Must configure an SMTP server so Edge SSO can send emails to users.
+SKIP_SMTP=n SMTPHOST=smtp.example.com SMTPUSERfirstname.lastname@example.org # omit for no username SMTPPASSWORD=smtppwd # omit for no password SMTPSSL=n SMTPPORT=25 SMTPMAILFROM="My Company <email@example.com>"

 To install the Edge SSO module: